-The country’s only private non-profit masonry school continues to be a dream come true for its founder, Stephen D. Mitchell, who opened its doors in 2005.
-Since then, Mitch has taught hundreds of students the fundamentals of laying brick and stone work empowering every one who graduates with the skills to start their own masonry business, or to obtain a professional job in the business — just after nine months of instruction.
+The country’s only private non-profit masonry school was a dream come true for its founder, Stephen D. Mitchell, who opened its doors in 2005.
+Since then, Mitch has taught hundreds of students the fundamentals of laying brick and stone work empowering every one who graduated with the skills to start their own masonry business, or to obtain a professional job in the business — just after nine months of instruction.

 Mitch is a Masonry graduate of Northern Maine Vocational Technical Institute, ’73.
 After his two-year apprenticeship ended, Mitch started up his own successful masonry contracting business.
 Although he enjoyed his life he felt there was something more he needed to do, so in 1980 when he was offered a major position as a masonry instructor at a center for young men in the Midwest, he accepted.
 Mitch’s teaching skills blossomed as he discovered the missing link in his life, which soon became his passion.

 Since then he has taught masonry skills at private, public and secondary schools, all the while unknowingly preparing for his masterpiece — The Maine School of Masonry.